Taking Bikes on French Trains: A bike rider’s Guide

 Summing up – Taking your bike on French trains

-One thing we will do differently next time is to restrict any train travel to the Regional TER trains.
-Whilst they don’t travel at the same speeds as the faster TGVs, they are a lot easier to navigate with a bike.
-Not needing to disassemble the bike before taking it on board is also a huge plus.
-Another plus is there are no extra fees to pay to take your bike with you on this network.
+One thing we will do differently next time we are in France is to restrict any train travel to the TER trains.
+Whilst they don’t travel at the same speeds as the faster TGVs, they are a lot easier to navigate with a bicycle.
+Not needing to disassemble the bicycle before taking it on board is also a huge plus.
+Another plus is there are no extra fees to pay to take your bicycle with you on this network.

-We hope you can learn from our experiences of travelling with bikes on French Trains.
-All in all we found it a really great way of covering longer distances and exploring more of the country too.
+We hope you can learn from our experiences of travelling with bicycles on French Trains.
+All in all, we found it a really great way of covering longer distances and exploring more of the country too.

 1. Research any restrictions prior to purchasing your train tickets.
 Be aware these are different for each network.
 You want to know well in advance whether you need to disassemble your bike or not prior to arriving on the platform.